13 7 / 2014

 13 2 / 2014

-staygrl574 asked: Why is the Draw Something Assistant & the Learn to Draw Apps not working on Android?
+staygrl574 said: Why is the Draw Something Assistant & the Learn to Draw Apps not working on Android?
 I really need them both!

 Lean to draw is working, if you have any problem using it, please describe the problem and send us an email to email@example.com